Digital Signal Processing (DSP)

 BPS params:

-• param.N: length of BPS the moving average window.
-The default is 35.
+param.N: length of BPS the moving average window. [default: 35]

 DDPLL params: